MichaelHolley/PeriodicTable/README.md

 - the element information is saved locally -> download updated lists

 # Usage
-Downloading, launching and using the PerdiodicTable.jar-file doesnt require any other downloads, code or software.
+Downloading, launching and using the PerdiodicTable.jar-file doesn't require any other downloads, code or software.
 It can be launched just like any other .exe/.bat
 When using the code/project the simplejson.jar/library is necessary.

 # Known Issues